-- Surgery may be needed if the broken scaphoid is out of place, or if it does not heal properly.
+- Surgery may be needed if the broken bone is out of place, or if it does not heal properly.

 - Apply ice on your wrist for 15 to 20 minutes every hour, or as directed.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover it with a towel.
+Cover it with a towel before you apply it.
 Ice helps prevent tissue damage, and decreases pain and swelling.

 - Elevate your wrist above the level of your heart as often as you can.
 This will help decrease pain and swelling.
 Prop your wrist on pillows or blankets to keep it elevated comfortably.